danielrriggs/danielrriggs.github.io/content/studying.md

 aliases:
   - study
 ---
-The more calm your [[consciousness|conscious]] mind is, the easier it will be to learn.
+The more calm your [[Sakshi Bhava|conscious mind]] is, the easier it will be to learn.

-If you're calm, the thing you're reading will "sink in" through the [[consciousness|conscious]] mind & you'll learn (meaning it will be implanted in your unconscious mind, to be recalled later).
+If you're calm, the thing you're reading will "sink in" through the [[Sakshi Bhava|conscious mind]] & you'll learn (meaning it will be implanted in your [[citta|unconscious mind]], to be recalled later).

 #### How to study efficiently
 ###### Adapt your [[circadian rhythm]] to your biology
 Use the hours of [[Brahmamuhurtha]] to read stuff before class; then class isn't about learning stuff.
-Class is about solidifying the things you do understand & the mind can pay more attention to the things you don't understand.
+Class is about solidifying the things you do understand & the [[mind]] can pay more attention to the things you don't understand.
 Then, whenever you're exhausted, like by 3pm or something, you can just chill for the rest of the day while everyone else is struggling like worms in the library.

 Keep your morning yoga super light.